nextcloud/spreed/docs/capabilities.md

 * `listable-rooms` - Conversations can searched for even when not joined.
 A "listable" attribute set on rooms defines the scope of who can find it.
 * `phonebook-search` - Is present when the server has the endpoint to search for phone numbers to find matches in the accounts list
 * `raise-hand` - Participants can raise or lower hand, the state change is sent through signaling messages.
+* `room-description` - A description can be get and set for conversations.
 * `config => chat => read-privacy` - See `chat-read-status`
 * `config => previews => max-gif-size` - Maximum size in bytes below which a GIF can be embedded directly in the page at render time.
 Bigger files will be rendered statically using the preview endpoint instead.
 Can be set with `occ config:app:set spreed max-gif-size --value=X` where X is the new value in bytes.
 Defaults to 3 MB.